marly-ai/marly/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/license/mit).
+This project is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

 </div>